HombreOso/expenses_app/Compulsory list for expenses assessment.md

 Compulsory list for expenses
 ================================

-The static monthly expenses like rent, transportation, credit payments, family assistance, gym, other regular payments will be subtracted from the salary.
+Static monthly expenses such as rent, travel expenses, loan payments, family assistance, gym and other regular payments are deducted from the salary.

-There should be an option to input those expenses on a separate screen at the setup of the app:
+There should be an option to enter these expenses on a separate screen when setting up the app:

-Like:
+E.G.:

-    - Salary netto
+- Salary net

-    - List of regular expenses: here we need to opt for dynamic List of Cards containing TextInput widgets.
+- List of regular expenses: Here we need to opt for a dynamic list of cards that contain TextInput widgets.

-    The user should be able to give a name to each of regular expenses and type in the corresponding static amount
+The user should be able to name each of the regular expenses and enter the corresponding static amount.

-Dynamic (controllable) expenses should be also input at the start of the app.
-Certain amount (optionally: certain percentage of the available amount (which remains after subtracting regular payments)) should be input for each dynamic expense category.
+Dynamic (controllable) expenses should also be entered when the app is launched.
+For each dynamic expense category, it should be possible to enter a specific amount (optionally: a specific percentage of the available amount remaining after regular payments are deducted).

-There should be a possibility to change the above settings via menu on the AppBar.
+There should be a way to change the above settings from the menu in the AppBar.

-The chart on the main page sholud display spent amount and remaining amount for each category of dynamic expenses.
+The chart on the main page should show the amount spent and the amount remaining for each category of dynamic spending.

-Available amount per category divided by number of remaining month days should be also displayed.
+The amount available per category divided by the number of days left in the month should also be displayed.

-Total number of dynamic expense categories should not be more than seven.
+The total number of dynamic spend categories should not exceed seven.

 It should be possible to edit expenses (by clicking on a ListTile).
-E.g. if they are created incorrectly.
+E.g. if they were created incorrectly.

-Monitoring timespan: from 1st day of current month to the last day of that month.
+Monitoring period: from the 1st day of the current month to the last day of the month.

-Data should be collated into a database.
-Which database to use: a local NoSQL or SQL database, and a cloud database like Firebase.
+The data should be collected in a database.
+Which database should be used: a local NoSQL or SQL database or a cloud database like Firebase.